 The Hillcrest Emergency Department is the only Licensed Comprehensive Emergency Department in San Diego, Imperial or Riverside Counties and the primary training site for the UC San Diego School of Medicine.
 It is also one of only four Comprehensive Departments in the State of California.
 The ED has 36 beds including three critical care beds and one resuscitation bay and has its own dedicated X-ray unit, as well as 360-slice CT scanner and MRI located contiguous to the ED.
 The Hillcrest Emergency Department treats approximately 50,000 patients per year and is a designated County Base Station for oversight of prehospital Emergency Medical Services.
 The ED is also a designated acute cardiac STEMI receiving center and comprehensive stroke care center.
 In addition, the UCSD Hillcrest Medical Center is a level 1 trauma center and the only Regional Burn Center for San Diego and Imperial Counties.
 The Department is staffed by single, double and triple faculty coverage throughout the day, as well as Senior and Junior level Emergency Medicine residents.
 In addition, faculty supervise rotating housestaff from Internal Medicine, General Surgery, ENT, Orthopedics, Reproductive Medicine, and Family Medicine in the ED.

-UCSD Jacobs Medical Center includes the original Thornton Hospital which opened in 1993, and JMC, a state-of-the-art, 245-bed, 10-story inpatient facility and innovative advanced medical center with areas focused on advanced surgery, cancer care, and women and infants care which opened in 2016.
+UCSD Jacobs Medical Center includes the original Thornton Hospital (now Thornton Pavilion) which opened in 1993, and JMC, a state-of-the-art, 245-bed, 10-story inpatient facility and innovative advanced medical center with areas focused on advanced surgery, cancer care, and women and infants care which opened in 2016.
 The La Jolla site also includes the Sulpizio Cardiovascular Center, the region’s first academic-based facility combining all heart and vascular-related services, as well as the NIH-designated

 Moores Cancer Center, the only such nationally recognized facility in San Diego and Imperial Counties.